Gerola/Password-Analyzer-Tracker/README.md

 using machine learning.
 To solve the second problem the program will keep track of past passwords if an account is made to ensure no password is reused.

 ## Program:
   The program will take a user password and with the help of machine learning (Perceptron) categorizes the given password as strong or weak.
 If the password is weak the program will give hopefully 9 new passwords based on the one given to improve the password and move it into the strong category.
-If a user account is made it will hash (sha256) the password chosen and say if this is a unique password for the user.
+If a user account is made it will hash (sha512) the password chosen and say if this is a unique password for the user.
 If the password is found to not be unique the program will tell the user to come up with a different password to use.
-The user account will also be hashed so others can't see what passwords are linked to what accounts.
+The user account will be hashed so others can't see what passwords are linked to what accounts and a salt value will also be added before the name is hashed.

 ## Program starts:
     1. Test Password